-Q. I did not receive my preprinted moose permit application with my ID# in the mail.
+Q. I did not receive my preprinted moose permit application in the mail.
 How do I apply without losing my bonus points?

 A. When you apply online, you will be asked if you applied for a moose permit last year (and thus would have bonus points).
 If you answer "yes" to this question, the online application will look your name and date of birth in our database, and pre-fill the application with information from last year's application as well as the number of bonus points you have.
 If you choose not to apply online, the paper application will have a place for you to indicate that you applied for a moose permit last year.
 Department personnel will make sure you get the bonus points you should have, based on the name and date of birth you provide on the application.

 Q. The application says I only have 9 points, but I should have a lot more points by now as I have been applying for many years and purchase many chances each year.

 A. The bonus point system started in 1998.
-If you have been applying every year since 1998, the most bonus points you can have at this time is twenty-seven.
+If you have been applying every year since 1998, the most bonus points you can have in 2014 would be 40 points.
 Bonus points are awarded per the following: 0 - 5 years = one point per year, 6 - 10 years = 2 points per year, 11 - 15 years = 3 points per year, 16+ years = 10 points per year.

 Q. I am a nonresident.
 Do I need to provide my hunting license when I apply?

 A. No, nonresidents do not need to purchase their hunting license until they are drawn.